zmuzsikpaloit/Save-Claude-Convo/README.md

 -Captures the complete chat history
--Preserves the conversation flow between you and Claude -Labels messages clearly as "Human" or "Claude"
--Adds a timestamp
+-Preserves the conversation flow between you and Claude -Labels messages clearly as "Human" or "Assistant" -Adds a timestamp
--Automatically downloads as a timestamped text file
+-Automatically downloads as a timestamped markdown file -Includes artifact content

 Basic Instructions